stitchdata/docs/_integration-schemas/zuora/product_rate_plan_charge_tier.md

       - `FlatFee`
       - `PerUnit`

+  - name: "productRatePlanChargeId"
+    type: "string"
+    description: "The ID of the product rate plan charge associated with the tier."
+    foreign-key: true

+  - name: "productRatePlanId"
+    type: "string"
+    description: "The ID of the product rate plan associated with the tier."
+    foreign-key: true

+  - name: "ratePlanChargeId"
+    type: "string"
+    description: "The ID of the rate plan charge associated with the tier."
+    foreign-key: true

+  - name: "ratePlanId"
+    type: "string"
+    description: "The ID of the rate plan associated with the tier."
+    foreign-key: true

   - name: "startingUnit"
     type: "number"
     description: "The starting number of a range of units for the tier."